 Red light and sleep

-Red light wavelengths encourage your brain to produce melatonin.
+Along with warm lighting, red light wavelengths encourage your brain to produce melatonin.
 This naturally occurring hormone tells your body it’s time to sleep.
 The darker it gets, the more your body releases to put you into REM and circadian rhythm.